 New York City Elder Abuse Lawyer

-When our loved ones can no longer care for themselves, we turn to nursing home facilities to provide care and keep them happy and safe.
-Many nursing home facilities do provide compassionate care for our nation’s elderly population – unfortunately, however, this population is vulnerable to abuse.
+When our loved ones can no longer care for themselves, we often turn to nurse home facilities to provide care and keep them happy and safe.
+Many nursing home facilities do provide compassionate care for our nation’s elderly population — unfortunately, however, this population is vulnerable to abuse.
 According to the National Council on Aging, about 10% of our nation’s population over the age of 60 experiences some form of abuse each year.
 This means in any given year, 5 million of our nation’s elders struggle with abuse.
 Yet, elder abuse is also a silent problem, with nearly 92% of cases unreported.

 If you suspect your loved one is experiencing elder abuse in a nursing home setting, you have legal options.
 Learn the signs of elder abuse and when to contact an experienced New York City elder abuse lawyer.